datastax/kaap/docs/development.md

 ### Use the Quarkus dev mode

-In this mode, the `k8saap` code is hot reloaded at every change in the source code.
+In this mode, the `kaap` code is hot reloaded at every change in the source code.

 ```
-mvn quarkus:dev -pl k8saap -am -Pskip-crds
+mvn quarkus:dev -pl kaap -am -Pskip-crds
 ```

 ### Deploy the operator and the Pulsar cluster
 Check at `helm/examples` to get some ideas about how to deploy a Pulsar cluster.
 Note that the k3s registry DOES NOT use your host docker registry, so every image will be downloaded from upstream.
-The k3s cluster already contains the dev version of the operator, named `datastax/k8saap:latest-dev`.
+The k3s cluster already contains the dev version of the operator, named `datastax/kaap:latest-dev`.
 The k3s cluster also contains a Pulsar/LunaStreaming image to use.

 ### Integration tests